 HISTORY & MISSION

-The HELP Program is an innovative initiative created in 2011 by the MN ADOPT organization, an organization that has provided adoption-focused advocacy, resources, and support to the Minnesota adoption community since 1980.
+The HELP Program is an innovative initiative created in 2011 by the MN ADOPT organization, an organization that has provided adoption and permanency focused advocacy, resources, and support to the Minnesota adoption community since 1980.
 The HELP Program is made possible through the ongoing support and funding from the Minnesota Department of Human Services.

 The HELP Program was born out of the objective to improve access to post-adoption support for Minnesota families who adopted children under state guardianship (commonly known as foster care adoption).
-Over the years, services have transformed to meet the needs of the adoption community as a whole and are constantly evolving.
+Over the years, services have transformed to meet the needs of the adoption, foster and kinship community as a whole and are constantly evolving.
 HELP Program staff have worked tirelessly to create a supportive resource that embraces innovation, collaboration, and advocacy that ensures no one is left navigating their journey alone.

-Through ongoing relationships with adoptive families, adoption professionals, adopted persons, and various networks within Minnesota and nationally, the HELP Program has created a model that has proven instrumental in creating supported, stable home environments.
+Through ongoing relationships with adoptive, foster and kinship families, community professionals, adopted persons, and various networks within Minnesota and nationally, the HELP Program has created a model that has proven instrumental in creating supported, stable home environments.

-A guiding focus of the program is providing the adoption-competent resources necessary to support, and encourage people through the lifelong journey that is adoption.
+A guiding focus of the program is providing the attachment, trauma, and adoption/permanency-competent resources necessary to support, and encourage people through their lifelong journey.

 Instilling hope and promoting family strengths through thick and thin.